-The educational goals of ME/CS 132(b) are to:
+The educational goals of ME/CS 132b are to:

-- introduce basic robotic motion planning problems. - provide students with a basic review of classical motion planning theory and an introduction to the most widely used classical motion planning algorithms. - introduce sufficient terminology and concepts so that interested students can independently read the robotic motion planning research literature. - introduce the basic concepts behind sensor-based motion planning algorithms. - enable students (via laboratory exercises) to implement both classical and sensor-based planning algorithms on a mobile robot, and expose them to practical issues involved in implementing a motion planner - have students (possibly in teams) carry out a significant final project in the area of robotic motion planning.
+- introduce basic robotic motion planning problems. - provide students with a basic review of motion planning theory and an introduction to the most widely used planning algorithms. - introduce sufficient terminology and concepts so that interested students can independently read the robotic motion planning research literature. - enable students (via laboratory exercises) to implement motion planning algorithms on a mobile robot, and expose them to practical issues involved in implementing a motion planner - have students (possibly in teams) carry out a significant final project in the area of robotic motion planning.